-POL 422 - CAPSTONE SEMINAR
+POL 422 CAPSTONE SEMINAR

 The course examines central themes, problems, and issues in the four fields of the discipline (Political Philosophy, American Politics, International Relations, and Comparative Government) resulting in a major research paper.

-Prerequisite(s): Political Science and International Studies majors only; Seniors standing.
+Prerequisite: Political Science and International Studies majors only; Seniors standing.

-POL 475 - INTERNSHIP IN GOVERNMENT
+POL 475 INTERNSHIP IN GOVERNMENT Three Credits Fall and Spring Semesters

 Participation and research in local, state, and national government.

-Prerequisite(s): Minimum of 2.7 GPA and Junior Standing.
+Prerequisites: Minimum of 2.7 GPA and Junior Standing.
 Internship Application approved by Internship Coordinator and Department Chairperson required.

-POL 490 - DIRECTED STUDY
+POL 490 DIRECTED STUDY

 Supervised reading and research on selected topics.

-Prerequisite(s): Permission of the faculty member directing the project and the Department Chairperson.
+Prerequisite: Permission of the faculty member directing the project and the Department Chairperson.